-Insider trading fraud is described as dishonest or illegal activities that can be perpetrated by an individual, a partnership, or by a company in the interest of obtaining a financial benefit.
+Insider trading fraud is described as dishonest or illegal activities that can be perpetrated by an individual, a partnership or company in the interest of obtaining a financial benefit.
 It is also often referred to as “securities fraud,” and is prosecuted aggressively at the federal level.
 Penalties upon conviction could be quite harsh.
-That’s why you need an experienced private Fort Lauderdale securities fraud lawyer by your side as soon as you suspect you might be the target of an insider trading investigation.
+That’s why you need an experienced, private Fort Lauderdale securities fraud attorney by your side as soon as you suspect you might be the target of a criminal insider trading investigation.

 Securities fraud may include several types of activity, including: